U.S. puts oil firms working in Venezuela on notice, warns Maduro against interfering with Guaido's return

-WASHINGTON (Reuters) - The Trump administration on Wednesday warned Venezuelan President Nicolas Maduro not to interfere with the return of opposition leader Juan Guaido and floated possible sanctions against Russia’s Rosneft (ROSN.MM) and other energy companies that operate in the country.
+WASHINGTON (Reuters) - The Trump administration on Wednesday warned Venezuelan President Nicolas Maduro not to interfere with the return of opposition leader Juan Guaido and floated possible sanctions against Russia’s Rosneft and other energy companies that operate in the country.

 Speaking to reporters on a call before a scheduled meeting between Guaido and U.S. President Donald Trump later at the White House, a senior administration official said Guaido’s security was a top priority.